National evidence base

 - It’s important to think about whole family approaches and breaks as ‘a break from the caring routine’, not just time away from the person.
-Some carers prefer a break that is about being with the cared-for person, or as a whole family, but not having to do all the caring.
+Some carers prefer a break that is about being with the person they care for, or as a whole family, but not having to do all the caring.

-- Breaks can reduce loneliness and isolation, enabling the carer (and the cared-for) to stay connected to family, friends and things they enjoy.
+- Breaks can reduce loneliness and isolation, enabling the carer (and the person they care for) to stay connected to family, friends and things they enjoy.